jamalhassouni/react-datable/README.md

 ## License

-Laravel-react-datatable uses the MIT license.
+react-datable uses the MIT license.
 See [LICENSE](LICENSE.md) for more details.